hungngocphat01/Django-Memories-Web/README.md

 ## Environment

-Following environment variables must be declared in a file called `.env` placed in the root directory of this repo.
+Following environment variables must be declared in a file called `.env` placed in the same directory as the `manage.py` file.

 ```
+DJANGO_DEBUG=
 DJANGO_SECRET=
 SOCIAL_AUTH_FACEBOOK_KEY=
 SOCIAL_AUTH_FACEBOOK_SECRET=